uhermjakob/utoken/README.md

-                        First token is line ID (and will be exempt from any tokenization) -v, --verbose         write change log etc. to STDERR -c, --chart           build annotation chart, even without annotation output --mt                  MT-style output with @ added to certain punctuation --version             show program's version number and exit
+                        First token is line ID (and will be exempt from any tokenization) -v, --verbose         write change log etc. to STDERR -c, --chart           build annotation chart, even without annotation output --mt                  MT-style output with @ added to certain punctuation to support detokenization --version             show program's version number and exit
 ```